Skip to content

 8 Trapezius Stretches for Ultimate Neck, Shoulder, and Back Pain Relief

-With these 8 trapezius stretches, your traps will have no choice but to loosen up and take a chill pill.
+With these 8 trap stretches, your tight and angry traps will have no choice but to loosen up.
 So, let's get to it.

 Shoulder shrugs with weights are a common trapezius exercise, but to focus on just the trapezius stretch–rather than muscle bulking–try this motion without any weight, and it will help loosen your trapezius muscles.